annshiv/joy-of-computing-projects/README.md

       a magic square if the sums of the numbers in each row, each column, and both main diagonals are the same.
       The integer n (where n is the number of integers on a side) is the order of the magic square and the constant sum is called the magic constant.
-If the array includes just the positive integers , the magic square is said to be normal.Some authors take magic square to mean normal magic square.
+If the array includes just the positive integers , the magic square is said to be normal.Some authors take magic square to mean normal magic square. this project is give a square of n column and n row